Christmas is in your heart

-Christmas once started for me when the JCPenney and Sears catalogs came in the mail.
+Christmas once started for me when the JC Penney and Sears catalogs came in the mail.
 They came early in the fall and I wore them out looking at the toy section.
-By December, the catalogs where in shambles.
+By December, the catalogs were in shambles.

 My mother used to order clothes and other stuff from those catalogs.
 I don’t remember her ever ordering toys.
 They usually came from the five and dime store in our town of Inez, Ky. or G.C.
 Murphy’s store in Paintsville.
 Yet, the catalogs were fun and gave me ideas of the latest items for which to wish and hope.